John Bryant (Texas politician)

-John Wiley Bryant (born February 22, 1947) is an American politician who represented Texas's 5th congressional district in the 98th to 104th U.S. Congress.
+John Wiley Bryant (born February 22, 1947) is an American politician who has represented the 114th district in the Texas House of Representatives since 2023.
+A member of the Democratic Party, Bryant previously represented Texas's 5th congressional district in the United States House of Representatives from 1983 to 1997 and the 33-L district in the Texas House of Representatives from 1974 to 1983.

 Early life and education

 Bryant was born in Lake Jackson, Brazoria County, Texas.
 Following a B.A. at Southern Methodist University, Dallas, Texas in 1969 Bryant studied law at Southern Methodist University School of Law, where he graduated in 1972.
 He was also admitted to the Texas bar in 1972.
 Bryant served as counsel to a committee of the Texas senate in 1973.

 Political career

 Bryant was elected to Texas house of representatives in a special election in 1974 and was reelected from 1974 to 1982.

 He was elected as a Democrat to the 98th Congress in 1982 and to the six succeeding Congresses, serving from 1983 to 1997.

 While in the United States House of Representatives Bryant was one of the House impeachment managers who prosecuted the case in the impeachment trial of Judge Alcee Hastings.
 Hastings was found guilty by the United States Senate and removed from his federal judgeship.

-In 1996 Bryant was an unsuccessful candidate for nomination to the United States Senate election in Texas, 1996.

-Bryant would not reenter politics until 2021.